 1. Big small bedroom storage idea: pick out a storage bed

 Let’s face it: the bed takes up by far the most room in a small bedroom, especially if you have a double or king sized one.
 So, it makes sense to let a storage bed – take a look at our pick of the best beds with storage – do the hard work of storing bulky bedding, pillows, and duvets; moreover, if you opt for storing most of your things in the bed, you can keep the rest of your bedroom furniture minimalist and dainty.

 2. Ditch the wardrobe for a streamlined small bedroom storage idea

-A wardrobe is a must-have, but it also tends to be the bulkiest, and least forgiving in small bedrooms.
+A wardrobe is a must-have, but it also tends to be the bulkiest, and the least forgiving of small bedroom storage.
 So why not go without?
-Your bedroom needn't be messy, especially if you don’t own tons of clothes – a neat wire clothing rail may well do the trick, if you only use it for your most worn items.
+Your bedroom needn't be messy, especially if you don’t own tons of clothes – a cute clothing rail may well do the trick, if you only use it for your most worn items.
 We love this rustic rail made using a birch branch.

 3. Enhance space with a mirrored door wardrobe

 If you need storage ideas for small bedrooms that are more substantial than a standalone clothing rail, a wardrobe with sliding mirrored doors will not only provide proper clothes storage, but also visually enhance your space, plus you don't need to factor in floor space for when the doors are opened.
 Pair with neutral-coloured soft furnishings for an even more space-enhancing effect.

 For more clothes storage ideas head over to our feature.